CinarogluLab/cinaroglulab.github.io/_pages/research.md

-#### **Biomolecular Dynamics**
+#### **Biomolecular Structure and Dynamics**

 <div style="display: flex; flex-wrap: wrap;">

 <div style="flex: 3; text-align: justify; margin-right: 20px;">
-The internal motions of biomolecules are crucial for their biological function.
-Sophisticated molecular simulations are used to create detailed models of these movements, spanning timeframes from picoseconds to milliseconds.
-By analyzing these models, researchers gain insights into how external factors, such as the presence of ligands or mutations, affect biomolecular dynamics.
-This understanding is key to unravelling the complex mechanisms of structural dynamics, a fundamental process in cellular signalling and regulation.
+Our research is driven by the understanding that the behaviour and functionality of biological systems are intrinsically linked to their structural and dynamic properties.
+Utilizing molecular dynamics simulations, we explore the intricate organization of biomolecules and macromolecular complexes and the interactions that define biological systems at the molecular level.
+These biomolecules exhibit essential movements that are crucial to their function.
+By employing sophisticated simulation techniques, we create comprehensive models that capture these dynamics over time scales from picoseconds to milliseconds.
+These detailed models are instrumental in investigating how external factors, such as the presence of ligands or the impact of genetic mutations, influence biomolecular behaviour.
+Our research focuses on decoding the complex processes of structural dynamics that are fundamental to cellular signalling and regulatory mechanisms.

+By leveraging the power of high-performance computational simulations, extensive database analyses, and statistical mechanics principles, we aim to elucidate the atomistic details of biomolecular motions.
+Understanding these principles helps us to dissect the underlying mechanisms that govern the function and dynamics of biomolecules.

+We are dedicated to solving pressing health challenges, including fighting antibiotic resistance and developing more effective treatments for neurodegenerative conditions, cancer, and viral diseases.
+Our goal is to transform fundamental scientific discoveries into actionable medical solutions.

 - <h6>Çınaroğlu, S.S., & Biggin, P.C.
 (2023).
 Journal of Chemical Information and Modeling, 63(19), 6095-6108.</h6>
 - <h6>Çınaroğlu, S.S., & Biggin, P.C.
 (2023).
 Chemical Science, 14(24), 6792-6805.</h6>